stackitcloud/terraform-provider-stackit/docs/resources/resourcemanager_folder.md

 subcategory: ""
 description: |-
   Resource Manager folder resource schema.
-  ~> This resource is in beta and may be subject to breaking changes in the future.
-Use with caution.
-See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_resourcemanager_folder (Resource)

 Resource Manager folder resource schema.

-~> This resource is in beta and may be subject to breaking changes in the future.
-Use with caution.
-See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.

 ## Example Usage